AdguardTeam/AdguardForAndroid/README.md

 ### Translating AdGuard

 If you want to help with AdGuard translations, please learn more about translating our products here: https://kb.adguard.com/en/general/adguard-translations

-<a id="contribution-testing"></a>
-### Testing AdGuard

-You can get a beta version of AdGuard Browser Extension for any browser.
-All necessary information on this topic can be found on a [dedicated page on our website](https://adguard.com/beta.html).

 <a id="contribution-other"></a>
 ### Other options